Fredia Gibbs: Today

-Beyond fighting, she is also a motivational speaker, a published author, using her voice and experience to inspires others.
-She is also an advocate for women in sports & self defense.
+Beyond fighting, she is also a motivational speaker, a published author and an advocate for women in sports & self defense.

-Her iconic kickboxing fight gear is proudly displayed at the Sports Legend of Delaware County Museum, in Radnor, PA.-a museum dedicated to preserving the rich history of Pennsylvania's and Philadelphia's greatest sports legends.
-This tribute honors her groundbreaking achievements and lasting impact on combat sports.
-In addition, she's celebrity trainer, radio host & philanthropist.
+Her kickboxing fight gear is displayed at the Sports Legend of Delaware County Museum, in Radnor, Pennsylvania.

 February 5, 2022 she was honored and participated in the Orange County Heritage Black History Parade "The Female Athletic Division Marshal" and was nominated to attend the United State of Women summit hosted by the White House.

 In 2016 Gibbs was named one of the Top Ten Greatest African American Female Athletes of All time for Kickboxing.

 A six foot bronze statue of Fredia Gibbs was erected in September 2022, honoring her achievements and symbolizing her strength, resilience, and legacy as an inspiration for future generations.

+She has spoken openly about being attacked by serial killer Lonnie David Franklin Jr. in the Fall of 1993 at a domino game in Inglewood, California.
+He drugged her drinks, offered her a ride home in his van, trapped her and attempted to rape her.
+She was able to fight him off.
+She is one of the only two known survivors.